paulzer01/another-basic-twitter-clone/README.md

 Create the first subnet as the public subnet.
 It does not need a preference for its Availability Zone.

 The second and third subnets will be private and require Availability Zone preferences that differ from each other.
-This is because the RDS PostgreSQL database that we will use later requires two subnets to be set up.
+This is because the RDS PostgreSQL database that we will use later requires two subnets in different availability zones to be deployed.

 Subnets are simply sub networks within a wider network, in this case, the VPC.
 Subnetting is used to divide up the VPC for performance and security reasons To differentiate each subnet, they must have differing IPv4 addresses local to the VPC.
-We know that the last two octets of the VPC are available to use as host addresses, so the CIRD blocks used for our subnets can be as such: subnet 1 can use 10.11.1.0/24, subnet 2 can use 10.11.2.0/24, and subnet 3 can use 10.11.3.0/24.
-Since there is one octet unsed by the subnets we just created (notice the .0/24), this means that within each subnet, 256 other local IP addresses can be used (e.g. 10.11.X.0 to 10.11.X.255).
+We know that the last two octets of the VPC are available to use as host addresses, so the IPv4 CIDR blocks assigned to our subnets can be as such: subnet 1 can use 10.11.1.0/24, subnet 2 can use 10.11.2.0/24, and subnet 3 can use 10.11.3.0/24.
+Since there is one octet unsed by the subnets we just created (the third octet is used as the unique identifier for each subnet - notice the /24), this means that within each subnet, 256 other local IP addresses can be used (e.g. 10.11.X.0 to 10.11.X.255).

 Our web server and database will be able to communicate with each other through a route table.